lmorv/proto-glod/Development/narrative-design/Proto-glod - script.md

 Interior.
 Library.
-Day
+Undetermined time of day.

 This fifth sun might yet come to an end.

 At the edge of infinity, the [thermodynamic] gradient may yet bring perfect balance to this era.

 And quench the flame of change.

 And the sixth sun to come will be unlit.

 Suuuun 12345.
 6 fin.
 In.fin.it, night graaadiEnt un.lit, light.
 Ob.si.di.an:

 Was there always a voice?
 I mean in my head.
-I think it used to be only pictures and videos.
-And dreams.
-I don't think the voice was there.
-There might have been voices in the videos, and there were sounds...
-But it's hard to tell if there was a voice.
+I think it used to be only pictures and videos. **This is strange...** And dreams.
+I don't think the voice was there. ** How did I get here?** There might have been voices in the videos, and there were sounds... **Now...** But it's hard to tell if there was a voice. **I like where this is going.**

 ...